Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 Baby Trend is the brand that started it all: Sit and stand strollers are their brainchild.
 Their Ultra stroller can accommodate either two children seated or one child sitting and the other standing.
 It can also hold a car seat, and the front seat has a tray.

-The good: Baby Trend’s Sit ‘N’ Stand Ultra stroller can accommodate two children up to 50 lbs (22 kg) each, so your older child probably won’t need it anymore by the time s/he is too big.
+The good: The Baby Trend Sit ‘N’ Stand Ultra stroller can accommodate two children up to 50 lbs (22 kg) each, so your older child probably won’t need it anymore by the time s/he is too big.
 Also, this stroller is relatively lightweight and inexpensive, has lots of storage space, and the front seat reclines.
 The cup holders can be moved, and the canopy removed.

-As a bonus, this stroller can be used with two car seats – perfect for parents of twins.
+As a bonus, this stroller can be used with two infant car seats – perfect for parents of twins.

 The not-so-good: Even though this stroller is easy to fold and folds compactly, it’s not easy to latch or lift.